 The HESS project

-Starting in March 2016 for an initial twelve months, the HESS project focuses on how higher education and HEIs can contribute to the successful implementation of S3.
+Launched in March 2016, the HESS project focuses on how higher education and HEIs can contribute to the successful implementation of S3.
 It has two broad aims:

 - To help build innovation capabilities by strengthening the role of HEIs in regional partnerships.